Social Disorganization Theory

 and Crime" BONITA M. VEYSEY, STEVEN F. MESSNER

-construct but rather represents several mechanisms by which communities maintain
+disorganization represents several mechanisms by which communities maintain stability.

 New Directions in Social